minettiandrea/sample-analyzer/README.md

 ## Conclusions

-If you want to try it, we are running a github page.
-Click here!
+If you want to try it, we are running a github page. [click here](https://minettiandrea.github.io/sample-analyzer/)